A bagua map only works when you stop treating your home like a flat diagram and start reading the entrance correctly.

 That is why I start with the front door almost every time.
 If the entry is cluttered, dark, or awkward, the rest of the layout is already working uphill.
 A clean, welcoming entrance does more for a home than a dozen tiny cures scattered around the place.

-And yes, that often surprises people who were told to “activate wealth” before they had even dealt with shoes, coats, broken bulbs, or a sticky lock.
+And yes, that surprises people who were told to "activate wealth" before they had dealt with shoes, coats, broken bulbs, or a sticky lock.
 You cannot decorate your way around a weak entry.

-What the map is really measuring
+What the map is actually measuring

-That is also why the most helpful reading often begins with one question: where does the home receive life?
+That is also why the most useful reading often begins with one question: where does this home receive life?
 In a studio, that may be the single doorway.
-In a larger house, it may be the foyer, stair landing, or the brightest open zone near the center.
+In a larger house, it may be the foyer, the stair landing, or the brightest open zone near the center.
+Once you understand that, the rest becomes less mystical and more practical.
+You stop chasing labels and start making the home easier to inhabit.

 How to read it without getting lost